CAUGHT ON CAMERA: Man accused of going on nude crime spree in Old Colorado City

 KRDO13 spoke with the homeowner there, who said they woke up to the sound of shattering.

-The homeowner tells KRDO13 the man then took off his clothing and went into their bathroom.
+The homeowner tells KRDO13 that the man then took off his clothing and went into their bathroom.

 They say he then seemed to be overcome with rage, and when the homeowner later entered the bathroom, they found it destroyed.
 Their bathroom window was shattered, and the homeowner says it appears the man crawled out of it.